FrelyHQ/frely-cli/README.md

 ## Install from a local checkout

-The package requires Node.js 22 or newer.
 To install the current source checkout with Bun:

 ```sh
 cd /path/to/frely-cli